hassio-addons/bashio/README.md

 ## About

-Bashio is a bash function library for use with Home Assistant add-ons.
+Bashio is a bash function library for use with Home Assistant apps.

-It contains a set of commonly used operations and can be used to be included in add-ons to reduce code duplication across add-ons and therefore making it easier to develop and maintain add-ons.
+It bundles commonly used operations so apps can include it instead of duplicating code, making them easier to develop and maintain.

 Main goals:

-- Reduce the number of operations needed in add-ons.
+- Reduce the number of operations needed in apps.
-- Reduce the amount of code needed in add-ons.
+- Reduce the amount of code needed in apps.
-- Make add-on code more readable.
+- Make app code more readable.
-- Providing a trusted and tested code base.
+- Provide a trusted and tested code base.

-Quicker add-on development, by allowing you to focus on the add-on logic instead of other things.
+This speeds up app development by letting you focus on the app's logic rather than boilerplate.

 ## Installation

-The library is installed in the Home Assistant Community Add-ons base images and the official Home Assistant base images.
+The library is installed in the Home Assistant Community Apps base images and the official Home Assistant base images.

 Currently available base images:

-- [Home Assistant Community Add-ons Alpine Base Image][base-alpine]
+- [Home Assistant Community Apps Alpine Base Image][base-alpine]
-- [Home Assistant Community Add-ons Alpine Python Base Image][base-alpine-python]
+- [Home Assistant Community Apps Alpine Python Base Image][base-alpine-python]
-- [Home Assistant Community Add-ons Debian Base Image][base-debian]
+- [Home Assistant Community Apps Debian Base Image][base-debian]
-- [Home Assistant Community Add-ons Ubuntu Base Image][base-ubuntu]
+- [Home Assistant Community Apps Ubuntu Base Image][base-ubuntu]
 - [Official Home Assistant Alpine Docker Base Image][home-assistant-base]
 - [Official Home Assistant Alpine Python Docker Base Image][home-assistant-base]
 - [Official Home Assistant Debian Docker Base Image][home-assistant-base]
 - [Official Home Assistant Raspbian Docker Base Image][home-assistant-base]
 - [Official Home Assistant Ubuntu Docker Base Image][home-assistant-base]

-Using those images as the base for your Home Assistant add-on will provide this function library out of the box.
-Our base images are updated frequently and provide the minimal needed base image for a great add-on.
+Using those images as the base for your Home Assistant app will provide this function library out of the box.
+Our base images are updated frequently and provide the minimal needed base image for a great app.

 If you want to add Bashio to your own images, please take a look at the Dockerfile of the above base images to see how they are added at build time.